 Do you know of a degree program that is not listed below?
 If so, let us know in the comments section.

 1. University of Pennsylvania

-The University of Pennsylvania was home to the first Masters in Applied Positive Psychology (MAPP).
-It was the first institution to offer a masters degree and continues to be the most famous centre for positive psychology training.
+The University of Pennsylvania offered the first Masters in Applied Positive Psychology (MAPP).
+It was the first institution to offer a masters degree, and it is still a renowned place for positive psychology training.

-There are no requirements of specific previous courses.
+There are no requirements of previous psychology courses.
+Why?
 The program is designed for people from a wide variety of backgrounds.
-Recommendations for admission include a strong quantitive background and well-articulated objectives for attending the program.

 2. Claremont Graduate University

-Claremont Graduate University was the first institution to offer a PHD and a MA program in positive psychology.
+Claremont Graduate University was the first institution to offer a Ph.D. and an M.A. program in positive psychology.

 At the masters level, this university offers an M.A. co-concentration in Evaluation and, either Positive Organizational Psychology or Positive Developmental Psychology.